 An estimated 16 million people in the world are on some form of opiate.
 About 11 million people use heroin, one of the purest and deadliest opiates in the world.
 In the United States, specifically in the north east, heroin use has become an epidemic not only among adults but our teenagers and children too.
 Heroin accounts for more overdose deaths than any other street drug.
-Heroin is either snorted, smoked, or most common, injected by using a needle or syringe.
-Below are some of the signs and symptoms of heroin abuse:
+Heroin is either snorted, smoked, or most commonly, injected by using a needle or syringe.

 - Constricted Pupils– Blacks of the eyes appear like pinholes

 - “Nodding Off”– Sudden alertness suddenly turns into the abuser just “nodding off” or appearing to fall asleep.